MECLabTUDA/Super_Selfish/README.md

 The full documentation is available at: TODO

 ## Remarks
+- Super Selfish is constructed to work out of the box on 225x225 images but can be adapted to other resolutions with minor effort.
+An adaptive design is to follow soon.
 - If not precisley stated in a paper, we use the CPC image augmentations.
 Some augmentations or implementation details may be different to the original papers as we aim for a comparable unified framework.
 - We use an EfficientNet https://github.com/lukemelas/EfficientNet-PyTorch implementation as the defaul backbone/feature extractor.
 We use a customized version that can be switched from batch norm to layer norm.
 - Please feel free to open an issue regarding bugs and/or other algorithms that should be added.